DemisseG/Curved_shape_representation/README.md

   Shapes in Eculidean Space.*, IEEE CVPR 2016.
 * Demisse, G.G, Aouada,D, Ottersten, B. *Deformation Based Curved Shape Representation*.
 Submitted to TPAMI.<br />

+## Code of conduct
+There is only one requirment for using the software:
 ***If you use this software (Curved_shape_representation) in any way or form cite the papers listed above.***

 ## Organization